anveshmuppeda/DevOps/docker/docker-compose/DockerCompose.md

 # Docker Compose
-> [!NOTE]
-> Docker Compose is a tool that helps you define and share multi-container applications.
+Docker Compose is a tool that helps you define and share multi-container applications.
 With Compose, you can create a YAML file to define the services and with a single command, you can spin everything up or tear it all down.

 ## docker compose commands
 ```